Jill Williams

 Christopher Chiam

-Christopher accepts briefs in all areas of law, with a particular interest in commercial, corporations, equity and public law.
+Christopher accepts briefs in all areas of law, with a particular interest in commercial, equity, revenue, and public law.

 Prior to coming to the Bar, Christopher was tipstaff to the Honourable Justice AJ Meagher of the NSW Court of Appeal and practised as a solicitor at Herbert Smith Freehills, where he worked primarily on complex commercial litigation.
 Christopher has also been a Teaching Fellow at the University of New South Wales.